MikaVainio/VarastoGUI/webcam.md

 | File | Purpose |
 |---|---|
-videoWidget.ui | QT Designer file for the UI widgedGui.py | UI uses a separate Window to show the videostream singleWindowGui.py | The videostream is shown directly in QT UI and video processing is done in a separate thread photo.py | Functions to handle videostream and adding view finder to stream
+videoWidget.ui | QT Designer file for the UI with separate video window videoWidgedv2.ui | QT Design for UI with single window for both UI and video widgedGui.py | UI uses a separate Window to show the videostream singleWindowGui.py | The videostream is shown directly in QT UI and video processing is done in a separate thread photo.py | Functions to handle videostream and adding view finder to stream productBarcode.py | Routines for creating SVG or PNG bar codes.
+Supports Code 128 and EAN codes

+## Production code
+The UI for taking product pictures is ultimatelly implemented in `singleWindowGui.py` file and layout of the UI can be found in `videoWidgedv2.ui` file.

 ## Dependencies